burrrata/cryptoeconomics.study_rust_edition/src/ch1/tx.md

     // Create a new state
     pub fn new_state() -> State {

-        // Ah... a blank canvas.
-So clean.
-So pure.
-So beautiful.
-        // Let the games begin.

         let mut new = State {
             accounts: HashMap::new(),
             frozen_accounts: HashMap::new(),